alegrigoriev/vss2git/README.md

 Note that this doesn't affect lines broken up by backslashes;
 such continuation is never reformatted.

+`--format-comments all|none|slashslash/oneline/multiline`
+- reformat indents for comment lines.
+`slashslash` enables re-indentation of **//** comments.
+`oneline` enables re-indentation of **/\* \*/** one line comments.
+`multiline` enables re-indentation of **/\* \*/** multiline comments.
+`none` disabled re-indentation of all comments.

+`--format-comments` with no arguments is same as `--format-comments=slashslash,oneline`.
+The default option, if `--format-comments` is not supplied, is `all`.

+Note that even if comment formatting of certain or all styles is not enabled, its indent is still normalized to tabs or spaces, and its offset is adjusted to the change of the surrounding code offset.

 Reformatting indents in files in VSS repository
 -------------------------------